 - 2.1 Housing Authorities are required to have an allocation scheme for determining priorities, and for defining the procedures to be followed in allocating housing accommodation.
-Housing Authorities must allocate in accordance with that scheme and all aspects of the allocation process must be covered. - 2.2 The Broadland Allocations Scheme was last substantially reviewed in 2012 following the introduction of the Localism Act 2011 and the systems thinking review of the Housing and Homelessness function.
-An update to the scheme was approved by Cabinet in June 2015. - 2.3 Best practice dictates that allocations schemes should be reviewed every 1-2 years to take into account changes in legislation, such as the Homelessness Reduction Act 2017 or case law and to be reactive to any reviews, case law or complaints received.
-This ongoing process of review should allow for housing systems to adopt and build on local and national best practice, good policy housekeeping and remain current to the local environment. - 2.4 The review of the allocations scheme was delayed due to the work of the Feasibility Study between Broadland and South Norfolk and the subsequent One Team restructure had been completed.
-However, it is vital the current allocations scheme is reviewed to ensure that the council is offering an effective and legally compliant housing offer. - 2.5 The Housing teams for Broadland and South Norfolk have a previous history of working collaboratively to deliver successful strategies and services to prevent homelessness, for example, through the Greater Norwich Homelessness Strategy (now in its 4th iteration) and the MHCLG funded First Step service dedicated to identifying, supporting and preventing rough sleeping operates across both districts.
+Housing Authorities must allocate in accordance with that scheme and all aspects of the allocation process must be covered. - 2.2 Best practice dictates that allocations schemes should be reviewed every 1-2 years to take into account changes in legislation, such as the Homelessness Reduction Act 2017 or case law and to be reactive to any reviews, case law or complaints received.
+This ongoing process of review should allow for housing systems to adopt and build on local and national best practice, good policy housekeeping and remain current to the local environment.
+The Allocations Scheme for South Norfolk was last reviewed in 2018. - 2.3 In respect to the Allocations Scheme, although the policy has allowed the Council to meet the aims of the team, it is intrinsically complicated which in turn prompts additional demand to the service mitigating the team's ability to further prevent new customer concerns.
+The new Allocation Scheme simplifies matters so that they are easier to understand from a customer and officer point of view, allowing explanations relating to eligibility and priority to be both communicated and understood to a greater extend thus avoiding unnecessary contact.
+This releases further resource to focus on the proactive work that avoids customers facing far more difficult issues - 2.4 From a customer interaction point of view the new systems and procedures that are explained in this report allows the team to achieve many of the aspects we have tried to do.
+The challenge has been the piece meal approach the Council has had to take as each new challenge arises.
+This new coordinated approach will allow the Council to provide clear early guidance to customers so that they are empowered to make suitable life decisions to better their housing situation - 2.5 The Housing teams for Broadland and South Norfolk have a previous history of working collaboratively to deliver successful strategies and services to prevent homelessness, for example, through the Greater Norwich Homelessness Strategy (now in its 4th iteration) and the MHCLG funded First

+Step service dedicated to identifying, supporting and preventing rough sleeping operates across both districts.